EqualExperts/you-build-it-you-run-it-playbook/practices/incident-response.md

 * Host one or more internal brown bag sessions for product teams to walk through the incident as it unfolded, and discuss incident insights.
 * Ensure senior leaders encourage thorough post-incident reviews, and spread knowledge themselves throughout the organisation to benefit different product teams.

 Broadcasting incident insights means scarce, proprietary knowledge can reach those who need it most.
-The more information you share between product teams, the more collaboration and trust you’ll foster.
+The more information you share between product teams, the more collaboration and trust you'll foster.

 |You Build It You Run It in PCI payments|
 |---|